Is there a Genetic Link between Autism and Cancer?

 Since it is Autism Awareness Month, don’t forget to wear puzzle ribbons, spread awareness and acceptance, and celebrate people with autism!

 If you’re impacted by cancer in any way, go to our website and utilize our resources.
 Check out Frankly Speaking About Cancer, which is our landmark cancer education series that provides trusted information about many cancer topics.
-Through this program, we offer webinars, E-books, an educational radio show, free cancer education materials, workshops, and much more.
+Through this program, we offer webinars, E-books, an educational podcast, free cancer education materials, workshops, and much more.
 Go online now!

 Another useful resource is the Cancer Experience Registry, a unique online community for cancer patients and caregivers to share their experiences.
 This is a free, confidential way to learn more about the cancer impacting you or your loved one(s).
 Join now!